6 of the best Korean moisturizers for dry skin.

 They do this by re-hydrating the top layer of skin cells and locking it into your skin.

-The best Korean moisturizer will contain the three main ingredients:
+The best Korean moisturizer will contain the three key ingredients:

 - Humectants, like Ceramides, Hyaluronic acid, and Glycerin help attract moisture.